The wellspring of geisha culture and kabuki, with lovingly preserved scenes from times past

 Gion can be accessed easily by bus, taxi or subway from Kyoto Station .

 Buses leave regularly from Kyoto Station , and the 20-minute journey will take you straight to the Gion stop in front of Yasaka-jinja .
-While there is no subway station in Gion, Gion-Shijo Station and Kawaramachi Station are a short but scenic walk away.
+While there is no subway station in Gion, Gion-Shijo Station and Kyoto Kawaramachi Station are a short, scenic walk away.

 Traditional townhouses, known as machiya, line the streets of Gion.
 Many of these former residences have been transformed into restaurants, shops, and other businesses.
 Drop in to purchase local specialties such as Kyoto sweets and craft items.
 You might even glimpse a real geisha in training, known as a maiko.